BinaryMoon/ninja-sparks/collections/_posts/2026/2026-04-06-issue-32-bulk-photo-tools.md

 IAMAG is one of those corners of the internet that’s been around for years, quietly doing its thing.
 It grew out of *It’s Art Magazine* and has built a space for artists working in games, film, and animation.
 The focus is firmly on high-end concept art and visual development, so everything leans towards real industry workflows rather than quick tips.

 What makes it especially interesting right now is their collection of free masterclasses.
 These are proper, in-depth sessions from working artists, often the same people behind big-name films and games.
-They focus more on process and decision-making than step-by-step instruction, which makes them well worth a look.
+They focus more on process and decision-making than step-by-step instruction.

+They’re less about copying steps, and more about understanding how to approach making something from scratch, which makes them well worth a look.

 To find the free ones, open the link above, then use the dropdown next to the search bar and select “Free Classes Only”.